MatRoth/resquin/README.md

 ## Installation

-`resquin` is available via github.
-To install `resquin` from github, you can use one of the following commands:
+`resquin` is available via CRAN and github.
+To install `resquin` from CRAN or github, you can use one of the following commands:

 ``` r
 # Install resquin via CRAN